THE 2017 JUDGES

 Prior to joining MasterCard in October 2012, Mr. Liu was Vice President, Public Affairs, for United Parcel Service (UPS) in China.
 In that capacity, he focused on the lobbying activities around trade, aviation and customs issues relating to the operation of express delivery services.
 Between 2003 and 2005, Mr. Liu was based in Singapore and covered the Public Affairs efforts for UPS in Asia Pacific countries.
 Mr. Liu received his M.A. in international relations from the Flecher School of Law and Diplomacy, Tufts University in Boston, US, and his B.A. in English from the Foreign Affairs University in Beijing.
 A native of Beijing, Mr. Liu is married with two sons.

-Andy Roby is a former UK government official with the Deprtment of International Development.
-He was CSR adviser to the UK Timber Trade Federation in London.
-He has an extensive experience in international timber trade issues.
-He has worked for DFID as the point person of FLEGT-VPA in Indonesia.
-Currently he manages DFID funded MFPII program in Indonesia which assists the Indonesian government in implementing SVLK system in the small scale forestry sector.
-He is a graduate of the University of Aberstwyth and Oxford University.
+Andy Roby is a UK government official with the Department of International Trade (DIT) and Department for International Development (DFDI).
+He was CSR Manager to the UK Timber Trade Federation in London.
+He has an extensive experience in international development especially forest and timber trade issues.
+He worked for DFID as the point person of FLEGT-VPA in Indonesia for 9 years culminating in the recent launch of the national timber legality FLEGT licensing scheme with the European Union; the first and biggest in the world.
+He managed the DFID-funded MFP2 and MFP3 programs in Indonesia which assisted the Indonesian government to set up and implement the SVLK timber licensing system.
+In 2016 in returned to Whitehall to provide high level advice in the Economics Horizon Unit of the Department for International Trade, working closely with DFID and the FCO.
+He is a graduate of the Universities of Bangor and Oxford, and has an MBA from Henley Management College/Brunel University.

 Anthony Rose is founder Chairman and CEO of the House of Rose Professional, a business consultancy committed to providing services in the Public Relations, Publishing and People segments and is based in Singapore.
-House of Rose Professional is also owner of Asia’s prestigious “Break the ceiling touch the sky ” –the success and leadership summit for women.
-Prior to setting up House of Rose Professional in 2014, Anthony was Vice President and head of the Corporate Affairs function for Walmart Asia based in Hong Kong.
+House of Rose Professional is also owner of Asia’s prestigious “Break the ceiling touch the sky ” –the success and leadership summit for women (R)” which is now being leveraged by over 170 global organizations.

 Damien Ryan is the Managing Director of Ryan Communication, which is an Asia-based strategic communication consultancy with offices in Hong Kong, Shanghai and Singapore.
 The company’s clients include some of the world’s leading banks, brokers, funds and financial technology providers.
 Ryan Communication has received numerous industry awards recognising the company’s growth and success on campaigns around corporate communication, content marketing and media training, together with digital and social media.